rorosaurus/roryhay.es/_posts/2023-10-20-esp32-c3-super-mini.md

 The C3 still has one I2S port, which I was able to confirm works with WLED Audioreactive, or u/Yves-Bazin's [24-way parallel driver for FastLED](https://www.reddit.com/r/FastLED/comments/bjq0sm/new_24way_parallel_driver_for_esp32/).
 The Super Mini doesn't break out 24 GPIO, but it's pretty cool that you can drive 11 different LED strips directly from this dev board!
 Note that WLED uses NeoPixelBus though, so you're currently [limited to 2 parallel strips on WLED](https://kno.wled.ge/features/multi-strip/).

 The BOOT pushbutton is wired to GPIO9, which you can program in WLED to a simple ON/OFF or change animation button.
+If you're having trouble flashing firmware, hold the BOOT button before plugging in your USB and make sure you're using a cable that supports data!

 The best part?
-The C3 has a USB/Serial interfrace built-in!
+The C3 has a USB/Serial interface built-in!
 No extra IC on the dev board increasing the footprint size or cost!
 Just plug in your Super Mini, navigate to https://install.wled.me, and install WLED on your board in less than 2 minutes!
 Then it's just a matter of soldering a few wires to your LED strip!

 ## What's lacking
 * No battery power option or management